- Helping ChildrenWhen a Family Member Has Cancer:Dealing With a Parent’s Terminal Illness

 - Remind the child that it’s normal for them to need play time and time to be with their friends for games, sports, and other activities that they enjoy.
 It’s OK to still be a kid!

-- Arrange for one family member or trusted friend to take a special interest in each child.
+- Arrange for one family member or trusted friend to take a special interest in the child.

-- If the child shows severe anxiety, becomes fearful or school phobic, blames himself or herself, acts depressed, or shows low self-esteem, consider an evaluation by a mental health professional.
+If the child shows severe anxiety, becomes fearful, is afraid to go to school, blames himself or herself, acts depressed, or shows low self-esteem, consider an evaluation by a mental health professional.

 Children in this age range want to know that their parent loves them.
 Some want to hug the parent or hold their hand.
 Some are comforted by exchanging gifts or cards with the parent.
 These small gestures can become treasured memories for the child.

 Last Medical Review: 01/14/2015